ColinDanforth/codechallenge/README.md

 npm start
 ```

-Please note, that any calls to the 500px api will fail without a valide consumer.js file.
+Please note, that any calls to the 500px api will fail without a valid consumer.js file.
 If you are
 meant to view this information a valid file will be supplied to you.